 What can I do if am struggling to pay my rent or other bills?

 Futures offer a free, confidential money advice service.
 This service can help you to make sure you are claiming all the benefits you are entitled to, provide debt advice, information about priority payments and household budgeting.

 Click here to find out more about money advice, or for more information contact Customer Services on 0300 456 2531.

 How are Direct Debit payments calculated?

 Direct Debits are automatically calculated by our system to take an equal amount each month.
 In a full year this will be 12 monthly payments.
 If you receive part Housing Benefit this is taken into account before the Direct Debit amount is calculated.

 The calculation for the rent year 2021-22 will start on 5 April 2021 (or 1 April 2021 if you have a monthly tenancy).
 The calculation may change if there are arrears on your account or if you join the Direct Debit scheme later in the year.

 Do I get a letter if my Direct Debit changes?

 Yes, if your Direct Debit changes we will write to you again with the new monthly amount.
 Your Direct Debit may change if the amount of Housing Benefit you receive alters or you fall into arrears.
 If the amount you need to pay changes regularly, then you must always check that your rent commitments are being met.

-If you receive help with your housing costs through universal credit, you will need to report your rent increase on your journal.
-However, universal credit will only accept the change on or after the date your rent increases (05/04/2021).
+If you receive help with your housing costs through Universal Credit, you will need to report your rent increase on your journal.
+However, Universal Credit will only accept the change on or after the date your rent increases (5 April 2021).
 Please don’t update your rent details until your new rent charge is effective.
-If you have already advised universal credit of this, we will be unable to verify the new rent charge and you'll need to update these details again on 5 April.
+If you have already advised Universal Credit of this, we won't be able to verify the new rent charge and you'll need to update these details again on 5 April.